-- Celebrations and parties.
+- 1. Celebrations and parties.
 The district will provide a list of healthy party ideas to parents and teachers, including non-food celebration ideas.
-Healthy party ideas from the Alliance for a Healthier Generation and from the USDA. - Classroom snacks brought by parents.
-The District will provide to parents a list of foods and beverages that meet Smart Snacks nutrition standards; and Smart Snack Calculator http://rdp.healthiergeneration.org/calc/calculator/ to determine if the food meets the nutrition standards. - Rewards and incentives.
+Healthy party ideas from the Alliance for a Healthier Generation and from the USDA. - 2.
+Classroom snacks brought by parents.
+The District will provide to parents a list of food and beverages that meet Smart Snack standards; and Smart Snack Calculator at: Smart Snack Calculator to determine if the food meets the nutrition standards. - Rewards and incentives.
 The District will provide teachers and other relevant school staff a list of alternative ways to reward children.
 Foods and beverages will not be used as a reward, or withheld as punishment for any reason, such as for performance or behavior.